The online MBA at Indiana University’s Kelley School of Business is centered around customizability.

 “Kelley Connect Week gives students the opportunity to gain confidence by solving the case with their team, comfort with their peers and faculty at the Kelley School, and control over their career by participating in group sessions and one-on-one coaching with Graduate Career Services,” Venkataraman says.

 Customization is key to the Kelley OMBA.
 “We are committed to allowing each student to personalize their MBA degree, with 50% elective courses, including the opportunity to take advantage of global and domestic hands-on immersion courses,” Venkataraman says.

 Students can choose to participate in a domestic or global immersion course (once it is deemed safe to travel again by authorities) as part of the Global, Experiential, and Professional Course requirement.

 Domestic immersion courses focus on specific career paths, such as advertising, business analytics, or consulting, and include online content and residencies.
 Through the residency-component, students visit US cities that are aligned with their chosen career path and provide consulting services to a company, presenting their findings and recommendations to management virtually and on-site.
-Some cities include New York City for advertising, Tampa and the Moffitt Cancer Center for healthcare, and Silicon Valley for STEM-focused entrepreneurship.
+Some cities include New York City for advertising and Silicon Valley for STEM-focused entrepreneurship.

 The global immersion course offers students the training to apply consulting frameworks required to solve high-level, multi-faceted business problems.
 Through global immersions, students present strategic recommendations with actionable steps to improve real businesses while leveraging the local community.
 Global immersion destinations include Vietnam, Greece, and South Africa and these courses will resume once authorities deem it safe to travel once more.